theogbrand/pytorch-prep/key_terms.md

 - *Queries (Q)*: What current word is looking for
 - *Keys (K)*: Relevance of other words in the context ("how much to attend to this word")
 - *Values (V)*: Actual information of the words in the context
+- *LayerNorm and Residual Connections*: ONLY placed after Attention Block and FFN Block (where we add the residuals to the input), and only between them, not within them.